-Figure 1 shows comparison of IASI CO2 mid-tropospheric columns with commercial aircraft measurements made as part of the CONTRAIL project (Matsueda et al. 2008, Machida et al., 2008, Sawa et al., 2015) as monthly means in 12 latitudinal bands of 5° each.
+Figure 1 shows comparison of IASI CO2 mid-tropospheric columns with CONTRAIL aircraft data as monthly means in 12 latitudinal bands of 5° each.
 Figure 2 shows the scatter plot of IASI CO2 vs. CONTRAIL CO2 for the whole period.
 The R correlation coefficient is 0.98 for IASI-A (v9.1) and 0.92 for IASI-B (v9.1), the bias and the standard deviation of the difference between both being 0.96 ± 1.20 ppm.
-The bias for v9.1 is larger than for previous version (the difference was 0.57 ± 0.99 ppmv for CRDP3).
-This might come from the change in the retrieval code that has led to a change in the vertical sensitivity to $CO_2$ variations as explained in ATBD\ANNEX-E v4.0.
-With a higher sensitivity to $CO_2$ at lower altitudes than previous versions, the difference between the partial column retrieved from IASI and the in-situ concentration measured at 11-12 km by CONTRAII is expected to be higher.
+The bias for v9.1 is larger than for previous versions (the difference was 0.57 ± 0.99 ppm for CRDP3).
+This might come from the change in the retrieval code that has led to a change in the vertical sensitivity to CO2 variations as explained in [D2].
+With a higher sensitivity to CO2 at lower altitudes than previous versions, the difference between the partial column retrieved from IASI and the in-situ concentration measured at 11-12 km by CONTRAIL is expected to be higher.